maxim-klenov/maxim-klenov/README.md

   </details>
   <details>
    <summary> Or just say hi in <a href="https://t.me/tgxzz" target="_black">telegram</a></summary>
-   What was I supposed to put in here?
+   There is no photos.
+What was I supposed to put in here? 😂
   </details>
 </ul>